|

 tremendously.
 I spent three years under Master Wan's tutelage.
 Master

-Wan suffered from chronic back pains, and could teach WC no longer.
+Wan suffered from chronic back pains, and could no longer teach WC.
 He

 handed the school to his senior-most student.
 I became close friends